← All posts

 The downside?
 You need to know JavaScript well enough to write, test, and maintain your code.
 If something breaks, you’ll have to debug it yourself.
 There’s also no visual interface, so it’s less accessible for teams that aren’t technical

-Google Ads automation tools
+Using Google Ads automation software

-Choosing the right Google automation tool depends on your budget, ad channels, and the level of automation you need.
+Choosing the right Google Ads automation tool depends on your budget, ad channels, and the level of automation you need.
 Below is a side-by-side comparison of key features across Bïrch, Optmyzr, and Adalysis, including pricing, supported platforms, and core capabilities.

 Comparison of Optmyzr, Adalysis, and Birch